-Core Courses: Students whose bachelor's degree is not in Chemical Engineering must take the following four core courses and earn an average GPA of 3.3, with no grade below a C.
+Students whose bachelor's degree is in Engineering or similar must take the following four core courses and earn an average GPA of 3.3, with no grade below a C.

-- CH EN 6353 Fluid Mechanics (3 credits) - CH EN 6553 Chemical Reaction Engineering (3 credits) or CH EN 6555 Catalytic Engineering & Science (3 credits) - CH EN 6603 Multicomponent Mass Transfer (3 credits) - CH EN 6853 Thermodynamics (3 credits)
+- CH EN 6400 Foundations of Engineering Analysis (3 credits) - CH EN 6553 Chemical Reaction Engineering (3 credits) or CH EN 6555 Catalytic Engineering & Science (3 credits) - CH EN 6853 Thermodynamics (3 credits) - CH EN 6603 Advanced Transport Phenomena (3 credits)

 Electives: Students must take 15 elective credit hours, of which at least 6 must be chemical engineering electives.
-2 hours of Intro to Research and 1.0 hour of Grad Seminar will round out the total required 30 credit hours of coursework.
+2 hours of Intro to Research and 2.0 hours of Grad Seminar will round out the total required 31 credit hours of coursework.
 Grades below C will not count for credit towards the student's graduate program.

-Track C (Students Entering with a Master's Degree in Chemical Engineering):
+Track B (Students Entering with a Master's Degree in Chemical Engineering):